 The incidents of false-positive turbidity measurements at Tributary to Gills Pond Brook due to air entrainment have been minimized significantly.
-However, given the occasional elevation in turbidity at Tributary to Gill's Pond Brook periodically in 2012, diligence must be exercised to ensure that continued elevation in turbidity does not become, or become indicative of, a serious problem.
+However, given the occasional elevation in turbidity at Tributary to Gill's Pond Brook periodically in 2013, diligence must be exercised to ensure that continued elevation in turbidity does not become, or become indicative of, a serious problem.

-In Monitoring Well After Tailings Dam (MW1), some long term changes in specific conductance have been documented.
-It has been determined, that while changes do exist, they are not immediately indicative of any serious problem, nor do they represent any potential violation of discharge criteria.
-The situation will continue to be monitored and reviewed from time to time.
+In Monitoring Well After Tailings Dam (MW1), some long term changes in temperature and specific conductance have been documented.
+The situation will continue to be monitored and reviewed from time to time in collaboration with Pollution Prevention Division of ENVC.